 Mark Hindle, cheesemaker at Monkland Cheese has chosen this selection of local cheeses that showcases the wide range of delicious cheeses available from just one region of Britain.
+Mark has chosen:

-Pablo Cabrito: made by the multi award winning Brock Hall Farm in Shorpshire by cheese maker Sarah Hampton, this is a lovely goat’s milk log, with a fanciful name!
+Made by the multi award winning Brock Hall Farm in Shorpshire by cheese maker Sarah Hampton, this is a lovely goat’s milk log, with a fanciful name!
 Lightly ashed, it is a splendid addition to any cheeseboard.
 Sarah has her own herd of goats at Brock Hall Farm, and all her cheeses are made from goats’ milk

-Finn: although a Neal’s Yard cheese, this is made in Herefordshire (near the village of Dorstone, close to Hay-on-Wye).
+Although a Neal’s Yard cheese, this is made in Herefordshire (near the village of Dorstone, close to Hay-on-Wye).
 An unpasteurised double cream cheese, with a lovely soft texture, developing a “mushroomy” flavour with maturity.

-Little Hereford: An excellent hard cheese, a revival of a 1918 recipe by Ellen Yeld.
+An excellent hard cheese, a revival of a 1918 recipe by Ellen Yeld.
 A cross between a Caerphilly and a Cheddar, it has bags of flavour rather than a ‘kick’.
 Also unpasteurised, made at Monkland’s own dairy in Herefordshire.

-Celtic Promise: is made in the Teifi Valley West Wales, and with its cider-washed rind, has a distinctly continental style.
+Is made in the Teifi Valley West Wales, and with its cider-washed rind, has a distinctly continental style.
 Semi-soft, creamy and rich, very distinctive.
 Another unpasteurised cheese, made with vegetarian rennet, the makers came from Holland in 1982, and their excellent cheeses tend to have a gouda-like style.

-Blue Monk: a blue cheese form Monkland’s own dairy.
+A blue cheese form Monkland’s own dairy.
 Small, soft, and creamy, with a good medium strength blue flavour.